palle-k/DL4S/README.md

 1. In Xcode, select "File" > "Swift Packages" > "Add Package Dependency"
 2. Enter `https://github.com/palle-k/DL4S.git` into the Package URL field and click "Next".
-3. Select "Version", "Up to Next Major", 1.0.0 and click "Next".
+3. Select "Branch", "master" and click "Next".
 4. Enable the Package Product DL4S, your app in the "Add to Target" column and click "Next".

 **Note**: Installation via CocoaPods is no longer supported for newer versions.